General Test Guidelines¶

 Tests are generally formatted as HTML (including XHTML) or XML (including SVG).
 Some test types support other formats:

 The best way to determine how to format a new test is to look at how similar tests have been formatted.
-You can also ask for advice in the project’s IRC room.
+You can also ask for advice in the project’s matrix channel.

 Except when specifically testing encoding, files must be encoded in